-9 A prophet cannot control what messages he receives from God, but he can control when and how he delivers them (and may even decide not to).
+6 A prophet cannot control what messages he receives from God, but he can control when and how he delivers them (and may even decide not to).

-10 The eclectic Greek text currently in vogue omits 'your' (following some 3% of the Greek manuscripts), which allows the translation 'women' rather than 'wives', as in NIV, NASB, LB, TEV, etc. Since 'wives' excludes single women, the difference is significant.
+7 The eclectic Greek text currently in vogue omits 'your' (following some 3% of the Greek manuscripts), which allows the translation 'women' rather than 'wives', as in NIV, NASB, LB, TEV, etc. Since 'wives' excludes single women, the difference is significant.

-11 The crucial factor here is authority, and the underlying need is to protect the structure of the home, the foundational unit of society, including the church.
-If a woman teaches her husband in church, crossing the street to their house will not make her want to submit to him; the human being just doesn't work that way.
-That is why the Text does not allow for female pastors or
+8 The crucial factor here is authority, and the underlying need is to protect the structure of the home, the foundational unit of society, including the church.
+If a woman teaches her husband in church, crossing the street to their house will not make her want to submit to him; the human being just does not work that way.
+That is why the Text does not allow for female pastors or teachers, since to teach is to exercise authority.
+But here in verses 34 and 35 Paul goes even further; to protect the husbands' authority, wives should not publicly request an explanation from pastor or teacher, since that could allow a wife to play the teacher against her husband in the home.
+If a wife requests an explanation from her husband, and he does not know the answer, he can consult the pastor and then transmit the explanation-this preserves the authority structure in the home (which goes back to Genesis 3:16).